TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:39:10 EST 2013

 In the late 19th century, Dr. Carl Hrachowina (1845-1896) taught at the Arts and Crafts School in Vienna.
 Among his students were Franz von Matsch and Gustav Klimt.
 He selected and published a series of study aids.
 Author of Initialen, Alphabete und Randleisten verschiedener Kunstepochen (1897, Carl Graeser, Vienna), and of Vorlagen für das Kunstgewerbe 1.
 Band.
 Künstliches Alphabet von J. Th. de Bry (1886, Carl Graeser, Vienna).
 Example of his lettering.
 [Google] [More] ⦿

 Type and graphic designer, b.
 1878, Vienna, d.
 1960, Hamburg.
 From 1894-1899, he studied at the Akademie der bildenden Künste in Vienna.
-He taught at art schools in Vienna and Hamburg.
+He was a member of the Vienna Secession in 1900 and joined the Wiener Werkstätte in 1905 where he created his most famous illustrated book, Die Nibelungen (1909).
+He taught at the Kunstgewerbeschule in Vienna (1902-07) and at the Kunstgewerbeschule in Hamburg (1907).

 Austrian graphic designer, who taught drawing and typography in Vienna.
 He died in 1983.
 Creator of Forte (Agfa-Monotype, 1962), a bold unconnected signage script.
 For another (free) interpretation, see Chyrllene K's Forte (2013).